The Founder’s Journey:

 But even then, there were limits.

+I was promoted out of jobs I loved.
 Told I was “too valuable” for one role, but “not eligible” for another.

 No matter how well I performed, if the policy didn’t allow me to stay, I was gone.